Sanya Lopez

-Shaira Lenn Osuna Roberto (born August 9, 1996), professionally known as Sanya Lopez ([ˈsɐɲɐ ˈlɔpɛs]), is a Filipino actress known for her portrayal in the afternoon series, The Half Sisters, as Lorna.
+Shaira Lenn Osuna Roberto (born August 9, 1996), known professionally as Sanya Lopez ([ˈsɐɲɐ ˈlɔpɛs]), is a Filipino actress known for her portrayal in the afternoon series, The Half Sisters, as Lorna.
 In 2016, Lopez gained media attention and rose to fame after being announced as the new Hara Danaya of the 2016 television remake of GMA Network's Encantadia.
+She is currently an exclusive artist of GMA Network.

 Early life and background

-Sanya Lopez was born Shaira Lenn Osuna Roberto on August 9, 1996, and raised in Malolos, Bulacan.
-She is the daughter of Marlyn Roberto and Ramil Roberto, who died when Lopez was two years old.
-She is the younger sister of actor Jak Roberto.
+Shaira Lenn Osuna Roberto was born on August 9, 1996, and raised in Malolos, Bulacan.
+She is the daughter of Marlene Osuna Roberto and Ramil Roberto, who died when she was two years old.
+Lopez is the younger sister of actor Jak Roberto.
 At the age of 14, Lopez met German Moreno and came to see him as a father figure; she dedicates her performance both to Moreno and her father.
 She was given the name Sanya, of Indian origin, by her manager.

-Sanya currently resides in Quezon City with her brother Jak.
+She currently resides in Quezon City with her brother Jak.